Table Content

 4. President’s Day - Washington's Birthday (February 22)

-Washington's Birthday, also known as Presidents' Day, is a federal holiday held on the third Monday of February.
-However, records show that George Washington's birthday is on February 22
+Presidents' Day, also referred to as Washington's Birthday, is a federal holiday celebrated on the third Monday in February.
+However, records indicate that February 22 is George Washington's birthday.

 President Day - Washington President Day - Washington's Birthday: History, Significance and Activities